Effects on vsini determinations of O stars from 3D model atmospheres with high turbulent velocities: Introduction

 \section{Introduction}

 The influence of rotation on massive stars already begins during the initial collapse of a rotating molecular cloud \citep{Bodenheimer_1995, rot_2011, rot_2016}, and lasts up to their brutal deaths as a core-collapse supernova or hypernova (\citealt{Supernovae_rot_2014}).
-During its life as a main-sequence star, and later on during the evolved stages, the effects of rotation can not be ignored (\citealt{Maeder_2000, Maeder_2012}).
+During its life as a main-sequence star, and later on during the evolved stages, the effects of rotation cannot be ignored (\citealt{Maeder_2000, Maeder_2012}).

-Even though rotation influences the entire life cycle of a massive star, we can not directly measure the rotation rate in most cases (an exception to this is a small number of strongly magnetic massive O-stars, e.g. \citealt{Sundqvist13}).
-Hence, the projected stellar rotation, $\varv \sin i$, is commonly deduced ($i$ being the inclination angle, in this work sometimes also referred to as $\alpha$) from the observed broadened line-spectrum.
+Even though rotation influences the entire life cycle of a massive star, we cannot directly measure the rotation rate in most cases; an exception to this is a small number of strongly magnetic massive O stars (e.g. \citealt{Sundqvist13}).
+Hence, the projected stellar rotation, $\varv \sin i$, is commonly deduced ($i$ being the inclination angle, in this work sometimes also referred to as $\alpha$) from the observed broadened line spectrum.
 This approach, however, has one primary issue, which is the potential degeneracy between the rotational line broadening and the other broadening processes in the line-formation regions.
-From observations of absorption lines in O-stars, it has long been known that a wide range of velocities must be present in their atmospheres \citep{Slettebak56, macroturb_Conti}.
-The lines are much broader (typical velocity dispersions $\sigma_{\rm V} \sim 50$ km/s) than implied by thermal motions and observed line shapes cannot be explained by stellar rotation alone \citep{macroturb_Conti,Howarth_1997,Ryans_2002,Simon-Diaz_2007,Lefever_2007,Sim_n_D_az_2010, Nadya2024}.
-To overcome the issue of separating rotational broadening from this `turbulent' contributor, empirical techniques such as the Fourier transform (FT) method, which looks for the first zero in the Fourier power spectrum to determine $\varv \sin i$ (see section \ref{FT method}), and the goodness-of-fit (GOF) method (see section \ref{GOF method}), which uses the different shapes of the rotational and turbulent broadening to find $\varv \sin i$ through a fitting algorithm, have been utilised \citep{Gray_2005, Simon-Diaz_2007}.
+From observations of absorption lines in O stars, it has long been known that a wide range of velocities must be present in their atmospheres \citep{Slettebak56, macroturb_Conti}.
+The lines are much broader (typical velocity dispersions $\sigma_{\rm V} \sim 50$ km/s) than implied by thermal motions, and the observed line shapes cannot be explained by stellar rotation alone \citep{macroturb_Conti,Howarth_1997,Ryans_2002,Simon-Diaz_2007,Lefever_2007,Sim_n_D_az_2010, Nadya2024}.
+To overcome the issue of separating rotational broadening from this `turbulent' contributor, empirical techniques such as the Fourier transform (FT) method, which looks for the first zero in the Fourier power spectrum to determine $\varv \sin i$ (see Sect. \ref{FT method}), and the goodness-of-fit (GOF) method (see Sect. \ref{GOF method}), which uses the different shapes of the rotational and turbulent broadening to find $\varv \sin i$ through a fitting algorithm, have been utilised \citep{Gray_2005, Simon-Diaz_2007}.
 However, \citet{Sundqvist_2014} showed that these methods may become unreliable at $\varv \sin i \la 50$~km/s due to the degeneracy of the broadening components (see also \citealt{Howarth07, Markova14}).